danehans/toolbox/README.md

 - `KGTW_VERSION`: The version of Kgateway to install.
 Defaults to "v2.0.0-main".
 - `KGTW_REGISTRY`: The name of the image registry to pull the Kgateway image from.
 Defaults to "ghcr.io/kgateway-dev".
 - `HELM_CHART`: The location of the Kgateway Helm chart.
 Specify the full path to the tarball for local charts.
 Defaults to "oci://ghcr.io/kgateway-dev/charts/kgateway".
+- `HELM_CRD_CHART`: The location of the Kgateway CRDs Helm chart.
+Specify the full path to the tarball for local charts.
+Defaults to "oci://ghcr.io/kgateway-dev/charts/kgateway".
 - `INSTALL_CRDS`: Install the Gateway API CRDs.
 Defaults to true.
 - `GATEWAY_API_VERSION`: The version of Gateway API CRDs to install.
 Defaults to "v1.2.1".
 - `GATEWAY_API_CHANNEL`: The channel of Gateway API CRDs to install.
 Defaults to "experimental" (required for TCPRoute testing).
 - `INF_EXT_VERSION`: The version of Gateway API Inference Extension to use.
 Defaults to "v0.1.0".
 - `SVC_TYPE`: The type of Service to use for Gateway resources.
 Defaults to "LoadBalancer".
-- `PULL_POLICY`: The pull policy to use for the Kgateway image.
-Defaults to "Always".

 ### Inference Extension Testing